nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### What Are Add-on Modules?

-Add-ons can act globally (across all of NVDA), in a specific application or program, or behind the scenes (at the hardware level).
+Add-ons can act globally (across all of NVDA), in a specific application or program, or behind the scenes (at the hardware or software level).
 We call these three major areas "modules".
 Every add-on contains at least one module, which is just one or more Python files designed to act in one of those three specific areas.
 Additionally, if it makes sense for the add-on you are developing, your add-on can include more than one module.
 For example, if your add-on provides better accessibility for a specific application, but also provides global commands that work anywhere in NVDA, you would be using two modules.